TOP-Former: A Multi-Agent Transformer Approach for the Team Orienteering Problem

 \subsection{Results and discussions}

-Figure \ref{fig:qualitative} contains qualitative visual examples of TOP solutions predicted by the proposed Transformer network.
-Examples of small, medium, and large-sized scenarios are displayed to show the versatility of the network for any kind of situation.
+Figure \ref{fig:qualitative} contains qualitative visual examples of TOP solutions predicted by the TOP-Former network.
+Examples of randomly-generated synthetic scenarios of small, medium, and large size are displayed to show the versatility of the network for any kind of situation.
 It can be observed that the tours proposed are qualitatively good since few or no redundant paths are generated.

 Additionally, quantitative results considering the multiple environmental conditions (mentioned in Section \ref{sec:setup}) have been performed.
-Table \ref{tab:results} exposes the performance of the system with different types of scenarios (changing $n, m,$ and $t_{max}$) and constant rewards ($p_i=1$).
-As expected, while $m$ and $t_{max}$ grow, the reward collection is higher and saturates for extreme situations, such as the case with $m=5$ and $t_{max}=2.5$, where almost all nodes can be visited.
-Notice also that, for the same values of $m$ and $t_{max}$, the reward grows as $n$ is increased.
-The reason is that the density of regions contained on the same map (normalized square of coordinates in the range [0, 1]) is higher for larger values of $n$, which allows increasing the number of node visits for the same $m$ and $t_{max}$.
+Figure \ref{fig:results} exposes the performance of the system with different types of synthetic scenarios (changing $n, m,$ and $T$) and constant rewards ($r_i=1$).
+As expected, while $m$ and $T$ grow, the reward collection is higher and saturates for extreme situations, such as the case with $m=5$ and $T=2.5$, where almost all nodes can be visited.
+Notice also that, for the same values of $m$ and $T$, the reward grows as $n$ is increased.
+The reason is that the density of regions contained on the same map (normalized square of coordinates in the range [0, 1]) is higher for larger values of $n$, which allows increasing the number of node visits for the same $m$ and $T$.